microsoft/PartnerResources/_docs/Skilling/Partner Onboarding Academy/Market.md

 ![](../../../assets/partner-onboarding/partner-journey.png)
 Click on the individual steps below for details:

+- Join Commercial MP Program and/or Office Store (for Teams apps)
 - Create an publish offer in Partner Center
   - [Create Your First Offer](/PartnerResources/skilling/partner-onboarding-academy/create-offer): Now that you've created an account, create your first offer.
     - PRO TIP: Create "Contact Me" to get started